augustss/verse-semantics/Book/docs/12_types.md

 ## Where Clauses and Type Constraints

-Where clauses are Verse's mechanism for constraining type parameters in generic code.
+Where clauses are the mechanism for constraining type parameters in generic code.
 They appear after type parameters and specify requirements that types must satisfy to be valid arguments.
 This creates a powerful system for writing generic code that is both flexible and type-safe.

 ### Basic Where Clause Syntax